Avaiga/taipy-doc/docs/manuals/core/concepts/execution-flow.md

 # Single Scenario Execution

-Let’s assume we create a new scenario from the previous configuration graph.
+Let’s assume we instantiate a new scenario from the previous configuration graph.
 Let’s call it **Scenario 1**.
-All the entities of **Scenario 1** will be instantiated from the various configuration objects. **Scenario 1** can also be represented as the entity graph below:
+All the entities of **Scenario 1** will be instantiated from the various configuration objects.

+**Scenario 1** can also be represented as the entity graph below:

 ![Scenario 1 Graph ](../pic/execution_flow_entities.svg)